CVeniamin/loglytics-library/README.md

 This Library only supports SDK Version >= 16

 ### Using Loglytics Platform
-After library installation you need to create an Intent in order to start the service.
+To use the library you only need to add the following code to your `MainActivity.java`.
-Create this intent inside your ``MainActivity.java``

 ```java
     import io.loglytics.LoglyticsService;